earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api04-intro-to-JSON-structure.md

 ```

 The ability to store nested or hierarchical data within a text file structure makes
-JSON a powerful format to use as we are working with larger datasets.
+JSON a powerful format to use as you are working with larger datasets.

 <i class="fa fa-lightbulb-o" aria-hidden="true"></i> **Data Tip:** The GEOJSON
 data structure is a powerful data structure that supports spatial data.
 GEOJSON
 can be used to create maps just like shapefiles can.
 This format is often used
-for web mapping applications like leaflet (which we will learn about later in
+for web mapping applications like leaflet (which you will learn about later in
 this module).
 {: .notice--success}

-### JSON data structures
+### JSON Data Structures

 JSON can store any of the following data types: